McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 [markup]
   [markup.highlight]
-    # if set to `guessSyntax = true`, there will be no unstyled code even if no language
+    # if `guessSyntax = true`, there will be no unstyled code even if no language
-    # was given BUT mermaid code fences will not work anymore!
-So this is a mandatory
+    # was given BUT mermaid and math codefences will not work anymore!
+So this is a
-    # setting for your site
+    # mandatory setting for your site if you want to use mermaid codefences
     guessSyntax = false
 ````